omnilaboratory/OmniBOLT-spec/README.md

 * `HTRD`: HTLC Timeout Revocable Delivery, the revocable delievery transaction in HTLC
 * `HTBR`: HTLC Timeout Breach Remedy, punishes Alice who broadcasts the elder hash time-locked transaction during the time lock period.
 * `Atomic Swap`: Atomic swap technology enables the exchange of one cryptocurrency for another without using centralized intermediaries, such as exchanges.
+* `HTLSC`: Hashed TimeLock Swap Contract, which consists of two seperate HTLCs with extra specified exchange rate of tokens and time lockers.

 # Chapters